andyttran/guide_to_algorithms/README.md

 ## Strategy

 The strategy to develop your algorithm skills revolves around a few extremely important concepts that need to be repeated consistently.
-They are: 1) acquiring **knowledge**, 2) **applying** concepts, and 3) **testing** one's understand of the concepts.
+They are: 1) acquiring **knowledge**, 2) **applying** concepts, and 3) **testing** one's understanding of the concepts.

 But there is a structured approach to algorithms that will make your life easier to learn faster.
 In math, you have prerequisites that you should take before taking a more advanced class.
 These prerequisites are laid out in an organized fashion so you do not get overwhelmed skipping over foundational concepts before moving on.